deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/falcon-server/customizing-extension-api.md

 In this case, you keep the code in the project's repository.
 This is recommended when you need to do some changes only for a particular project.

-For either option you have to provide proper paths to the extension and API modules in config files for Falcon Server (by default placed in `server/config/default.json`)
+For either option you have to provide proper paths to the extension and API modules in config files for DEITY Middleware (by default placed in `server/config/default.json`)

 Let's assume you'll call your extension `falcon-custom-shop` and your API `falcon-custom-magento-api`.
 For those two you'll have to modify the config file to contain the following code (notice the difference between "package" values for both versions):